Some of the links on this site are affiliate links.

 Consecutive years of dividend increase: 28

-Overall, CAT has been a solid company.
-They feature prominent offerings in different segments, making their revenue highly diversified, and their management continues to make their company more efficient every year.
+Overall, CAT is a solid company.
+They feature prominent offerings in different segments, making their revenue quite diversified, and their management continues to make their company more efficient every year.

 Their stock value has also increased by over 200% in the past 5 years.